Syncing 10,000 leads/mo? GET A DEMO

 3. Network

-There are two additional networks in operation within this process, aside from Google Ads.
+There are two additional networks in operation, aside from Google Ads, within this process.
 These are Google Search and Google Display Network.

-The Google Search platform showcases your advertisements to users looking for elements related to your keywords via the search engine.
+The Google Search platform displays your advertisements to users searching for terms related to your keywords through the search engine.
 The Google Display Network presents them to a larger audience by utilizing other people’s websites, videos, and apps.

 SE Ranking keyword research software